 “Shocked” and “grieved,” Tucker left in tears, later penning a letter of protest about the whole ordeal to first lady Eleanor Roosevelt.

-This history is worth remembering, however, not only because it contests facile, feel-good stories about the “Good War,” stories which scholars such as Michael C C Adams and Kenneth D Rose have long refuted but which live on in museum exhibits, blockbuster films, bestselling books, and war memorials.
+This history is worth remembering.
+It provides an antidote to facile, feel-good stories about the “Good War,” stories that scholars such as Michael C.C.
+Adams and Kenneth D. Rose have long refuted but that live on in museum exhibits, blockbuster films, best-selling books and war memorials.

-In a new age of protest in Ferguson, New York City, Oakland, and elsewhere, Ellison’s and Kelley’s words are especially important and timely.
+In an age of resurgent racism, Ellison’s and Kelley’s words are especially important and timely.

 The Red Cross Blood Donor Program began in early 1941 – and went on to collect blood from millions of Americans that the military shipped to soldiers fighting overseas.

 To what extent military commanders segregated blood in the field was, during the war and afterwards, a matter of some debate.
-Officially, at least, it remained in place for years.
+Officially, at least, the distinction between bloods remained in place for years.
 It was not until 1950 that the Red Cross stopped requiring the segregation of so-called Negro blood.
-And it was not until the late 1960s and early 1970s that southern states such as Arkansas and Louisiana overturned similar requirements.
+And it was not until the late 1960s and early 1970s that Southern states such as Arkansas and Louisiana overturned similar requirements.

 A forgotten civil rights struggle